algorand/sandbox/README.md

 3. Open a new VS Code window
 4. Go to the [Command Palette](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_command-palette) (on a Mac it's **SHIFT-COMMAND-P**) and enter `Remote - Containers: Attach to Running Container`
-5. The container of interest, e.g. `/algorand-sandbox-indexer`, should pop up and you should choose it.
+5. The container of interest, e.g. `/algorand-sandbox-indexer`, should pop up and you should choose it
 6. The first time you attach to a container, you'll get the option of choosing which top-level directory _inside the container_ to attach the file browser to.
-The default HOME (`/opt/indexer` in the case of indexer) is usually your best choice.
+The default HOME (`/opt/indexer` in the case of indexer) is usually your best choice
 7. Next, VS Code should auto-detect that you're running a `go` based project and suggest various extensions to add into the container enviroment.
-You should do this.
+You should do this
-8. Now navigate to the file you'd like to debug (e.g. `api/handlers.go`) and add a breakpoint as you usually would.
+8. Now navigate to the file you'd like to debug (e.g. `api/handlers.go`) and add a breakpoint as you usually would
 9. You'll need to identify the PID of the indexer process so you can attach to it.
 Choose **Terminal** &rarr; **New Terminal** from the menu and run `ps | egrep "daemon|PID"`.
-Note the resulting PID.
+Note the resulting PID
 10. Now start the debugger with `F5`.
-It should give you the option to `attach to a process` and generate a `launch.json` with PID=0 for you.
+It should give you the option to `attach to a process` and generate a `launch.json` with PID=0 for you
 11. Modify the `launch.json` with the correct `processId`.
-Below I provide an example of a `launch.json`.
+Below I provide an example of a `launch.json`
 12. Now you're ready to rumble!
 If you hit your sandbox endpoint with a well formatted request, you should end up reaching and pausing at your break point.
 For **indexer**, you would request against port 8980.
-See the curl example below.
+See the curl example below

 ### Example `launch.json`